RobertoMalatesta/GLShaders/README.md

 # GLShaders

-  WIP - GLSHADERS experiments and testing as I learn three.js.
-More info to come soon [WIP]
+  WebGL/Three.js - My Experiments and testing renders as I learn GLSL SHADERS.
+The intent of this repo is to teach myself WebGL and Shader technology, have a base class to create new projects and get some experience with WebGL and WebVR.

+  Grid & Spiral shaders are from Alex Permyakov and are being used to deconstruct.
+  Displacement shader is used in three.js for a fireball mesh effect, built as a tutorial.

   BaseRender.js => Basic Class that sets WebGL Canvas, Shaders and Programs up.

   ```
   import fragmentSource from './shader/xxxx/fragmentShader.js';